sarahlehman/smalltownkitten/content/post/emerging-from-a-cocoon.md

 year.
 I don’t like the longer days because it’s just more daylight from which I can’t hide.
 I much prefer the comfort of an early nightfall, when I can cloak myself in darkness at 5pm.
-My instinct during these months is usually to hide and maybe even double down by throwing on an extra scarf.
+My instinct during these months is usually to stow away and maybe even double down by throwing on an extra scarf.

 When people notice my impractical choice of clothing (e.g. a sweater in 80 degree weather) they usually ask, “Are you cold?”